Shore/Sea Special Programs

 - Engineering Officer of the Watch (EOOW) qualification is required for surface engineers that are assigned to ATG.

 - Sailors attending NEC U35A, SHIPS SURFACE ELECTRICAL ADVANCED MAINTENANCE (SSEAMC), are advised to follow these requirements:

 - Completion of the following Navy Electricity and Electronics Training Series (NEETS) modules: 1,2,3,5,7,8,9,13,15 and 16 along with mathematics part I prior to attending this course.
 These can be found at the following website: HTTPS://WWW.NRTC.NETC.NAVY.MIL.

 Points of Contact:

-EMC Sarmogenes, E6-E9 Detailer, email@example.com
+EMCS Sarmogenes, E6-E9 Detailer, email@example.com